 The analysis resulted to low PD rates as the Group experienced minimal default occurrences in the past.
 In addition, the Group expects to recover the defaulted accounts through subsequent disposal of repossessed inventories at an amount higher than the contractual cash flows due and defaulted.

-No provision for credit losses in 2020 and 2019 using the ECL model has been recorded.
+No provision for credit losses in 2021 and 2020 using the ECL model has been recorded except for the provision for ECL for the advances to employees amounting to ₱15.00 million in 2021 (see Note 6).